 Roll out the larger piece of pastry, turning the dough on the floured surface as you roll.
 You should have an abundant amount to cover the pie.
-Very carefully, fold the rolled dough in half and lay the folded edge across the center (diameter) of the pie, touching the pie plate on each edge.
+Very carefully, fold the rolled dough in half with the edge of the folded part touching the pie plate.
 Carefully unfold the dough, lifting as you unfold, to drape the pastry on top of the apples.
 Press the bottom and top edges together folding over the overhang.
 Decorate the crust if you wish using your thumb and first finger or a fork.
 With a knife, cut three 1⁄2-inch vents on the top of the pie.